ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/create_app.md

 - Additional two **threads** when Ethernet Interface is enabled (`netCore_Thread` and `netETH_Thread`).
   - If **RTX v5** is used, no changes to the **RTX settings** are required as all resources are statically allocated.

-For more information, check the Network Component's \ref nw_resource_requirements section.
+For more information, check the Network Component's \ref resource_requirements section.

 ## User Code Implementation {#nw_User_Code_Implementation}